joeaoregan/Connect5-JS-WebApp/README.md

 * Player 2 enters game ID from Player 1 to join game
 * Player 1 goes first
 * Winning 5-in-a-row is highlighted when game is won
+* Head-to-head scores are kept
+* If Player 1 (Host) leaves a room the game returns to start screen for both players
+* If Player 2 (Challenger) leaves room, game resets and another player can be invited
+* Press reset to reset the game at any time, or restart when game has been won

 ##### Install